Chief Minister of Gujarat

-The state of Gujarat was created on 1 May 1960, composed of the Gujarati-speaking districts of Bombay State following the Mahagujarat Movement.
-Jivraj Narayan Mehta of the INC was the inaugural chief minister.
-Narendra Modi of the BJP is the longest serving chief minister for twelve and a half years from 2001 to 2014.
-He resigned in 2014 to become the 14th prime minister of India.
-He was succeeded by Anandiben Patel who became the state's first woman chief minister.
-The current chief minister is Bhupendrabhai Patel of the BJP.
-He was elected for the post following the resignation of then incumbent Vijay Rupani, who was in office since 7 August 2016.
+The state of Gujarat was created on 1 May 1960, composed of the Gujarati-speaking districts of Bombay State.
+Jivraj Narayan Mehta of the Indian National Congress was the inaugural chief minister of the state.
+Narendra Modi of the Bharatiya Janata Party (BJP), whose term lasted for 12 years, 227 days from October 2001 to May 2014, has been the longest serving chief minister of the state.
+He resigned to become the 14th prime minister of India, and was succeeded by Anandiben Patel, who was the state's first woman chief minister.
+The incumbent chief minister is Bhupendrabhai Patel of the BJP since 13 September 2021.